cysouw/diathesis/text/c01_introduction.md

 Based on the notion of a clause alternation, a ~~diathesis~~ (sometimes also known as 'valency alternation') is defined as follows:

-- A diathesis is a clause alternation in which at least one of the lexical roles is overtly marked differently between the clausal alternants, i.e. **at least one of the roles is remapped to a different grammatical expression** (i.e. there is a role-marking alternation).
+- A diathesis is a clause alternation in which at least one of the lexical roles is overtly marked differently between the clausal alternants, i.e. at least one of the roles is remapped to a different grammatical expression (i.e. there is a role-marking alternation).
-- Remapped roles do not substantially change their meaning, i.e. **'who does what to whom' does not change**.
+- Remapped roles do not substantially change their meaning, i.e. 'who does what to whom' does not change.
 - The details of the relation between the main predicate and the remapped roles can (and normally will) change.
-There will be **changes in meaning**, e.g. aspects like the role's influence on the action or its affectedness by the predicate might change.
+There will be changes in meaning, e.g. aspects like the role's influence on the action or its affectedness by the predicate might change.
-- As an extreme case, the reframing of a role might consist in the **addition** of a completely new role or in the **complete removal** of an existing role.
+- As an extreme case, the reframing of a role might consist in the addition of a completely new role or in the complete removal of an existing role.
-- As is true for all alternations, a diathesis has a **direction** from a formally 'less marked' to a 'more marked' alternant.
+- As is true for all alternations, a diathesis has a direction from a formally 'less marked' to a 'more marked' alternant.
 However, in some special instances a diathesis can show no other overt marking than the change in marking of the reframed roles itself.
-This will be called a **covert diathesis** (or equipollent/bare diathesis).
+This will be called a covert diathesis (or equipollent, or bare diathesis).
 - As a practical restriction, I will only consider diatheses in which one alternant is a clauses with a single finite verb ('active').

 The prototypical example of a diathesis is the *werden + Partizip* passive [@Next a], see [@sec:participles-werden-passive].
 In both clause alternants the same state of affairs is described, but the marking of the participants is different.
 However, the diversity of diatheses in German is enormous as this book attempts to show.
 There are, for example, bare diatheses (i.e. diatheses without any marking on the verb) like the infamous anticausative in [@Next b], see [@sec:case-haben-anticausative], or antipassives marked with a reflexive pronoun as shown in [@Next c], see [@sec:reflexive-accusative-antipassive].